ethancha0/productivity-manager/README.md

 # Read Me

 Hi!
 Thanks for checking out my project.
 I'm currently building this productivity manager because I want to use a singular app for managing and keeping track of my academic progress.
-Through this app, I reinforced many concepts, like sending GET/POST request to a Flask server.
-I also learned many other skills like styling with Tailwind, implementing a Calendar component, and reading documentation on components.
+Through this app, I reinforced many concepts, like sending GET/POST requests to a Flask server and state management.
+I also learned many other skills, like styling with Tailwind, implementing a Calendar component, and deploying a backend server using Render

 This project is far from done, as I am learning as I implement new features, but here are some of the features I'm currently working on!